MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 }
 ```

-_This is the class through which our app will create and manage all CoreData components._
+_This is the class through which our app will create and manage all Core Data components._

 # Implementing NSPersistentContainer

-The **NSPersistentContainer** object encapsulates the major CoreData Stack components in the application.
+The **NSPersistentContainer** object encapsulates the major Core Data Stack components in the application.
 It consists of a set of objects that facilitate **saving and retrieving data.**

 It also simplifies the creation and management of the Core Data stack by handling the creation of: